ONLY ANGELS HAVE WINGS (HOWARD HAWKS, 1939)

 ‘The most amiable great movie ever made.’ – Michael Sragow, The Criterion Collection

 In South America, a group of intrepid pilots led by the laconic Geoff Carter (Cary Grant) navigate treacherous conditions to deliver airmail across the Andes, facing the possibility of death with every flight.
 Director Howard Hawks drew from his own experiences with aviation in creating this seminal adventure drama, which represents a masterful synthesis of the themes of his 1930s output.
-Co-starring Jean Arthur as spirited outsider Bonnie Lee – whose emotional openness contrasts Geoff’s stoicism – alongside Richard Barthelmess and Rita Hayworth in her first major role, Only Angels Have Wings is perhaps the quintessential demonstration of Hawks’s unparalleled ability to balance existential preoccupations with dazzling action sequences, humour and warmth.
+Co-starring Jean Arthur as spirited outsider Bonnie Lee – whose emotional openness contrasts with Geoff’s stoicism – alongside Richard Barthelmess and Rita Hayworth in her first major role, Only Angels Have Wings is perhaps the quintessential demonstration of Hawks’s unparalleled ability to balance existential preoccupations with dazzling action sequences, humour and warmth.

 Introduced by Virat Nehru at Ritz Cinemas and Kevin Cassidy at Lido Cinemas.